teydrin/Yapi-linguistics/Min Chinese/README.md

 | 3.
 Possessive marker ("的"-type) | Absent (used 之 or juxtaposition) | Present (的 in Mandarin, ê in Hokkien)   | absent    |
 | 4.
 Resultative verb compounds   | Rare or emerging                 | Fully developed (e.g., 寫好, 吃完)          |Limited   |

-IF all those middle chinese agined features were simply independently developed,or are results of pure borrowings, it shouldn't be present in ALL min variants,as some variants (hokkien,which had the biggest port in the world in the 11th century) have much more exposure to mainstream sinitic than variants like eastern min,and "adoption" would be very uneven.
+IF all those middle chinese agined features were simply independently developed(debunked by lhasa tibetan),or are results of pure borrowings, they shouldn't be present in ALL min variants,as some variants (hokkien,which had the biggest port in the world in the 11th century) have much more exposure to mainstream sinitic than variants like eastern min,and "adoption" would be very uneven.

 What we are seeing is, that these traits apply to basically all Min variants.